QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Introduction

 \section{Introduction}

-Today's high-performance computing facilities and high-resolution instruments are producing vast amounts of scientific data that overwhelm the data storage and transmission systems.
+Today's high-performance computing facilities and high-resolution instruments produce vast amounts of scientific data that overwhelm the data storage and transmission systems.
 According to recent studies, climate simulations generate hundreds of TB of data every 16 seconds~\cite{foster2017computing}, and fusion applications may produce 1 EB of data in a single run with current- and next-generation exascale computing systems~\cite{fusion}.
 In the molecular dynamics (MD) domain, the EXAALT project produces trajectory data with a trillion time steps~\cite{exaalt}, which requires hundreds of terabytes of disk space in a scientific data management system (e.g., HDF5~\cite{hdf5}).
-Those examples pose grand challenges in the underlying data management tasks, including I/O and data transfer, which necessitates the need for effective data compression.
+Those examples pose grand challenges in the underlying data management tasks, including I/O and data transfer, which necessitate effective data compression.

 Data compression has been widely adopted in databases and data management systems for reducing data volumes~\cite{h264,h265,gorilla,jensen2018modelardb} and accelerating queries~\cite{chen2001query, arion2007xquec, zhang2018efficient, zhang2021g}.
 Nonetheless, challenges arise when applying existing compression techniques in the context of scientific data.
-On the one hand, while lossless compression techniques~\cite{gorilla,alakuijala2018brotli,lindstrom2017fpzip,zstd,nvcomp} can recover data to the exact precision, they suffer from limited compression ratios in floating-point scientific data and thus fail to meet the desired reduction level in data size.
-On the other hand, lossy compressors for natural vision data and time-series databases, such as JPEGs \cite{jpeg,jpeg2000}, H.26x series~\cite{h264,h265,h266}, SummaryStore~\cite{summarystore} cannot provide a quantifiable bound on the errors in the decompressed data, leading to uncertainties in the downstream data visualization and analytics.
-Under these circumstances, error-bounded lossy compression has been proposed as a viable way to reduce the size of scientific data while providing guaranteed error control.
+On the one hand, while lossless compression techniques~\cite{gorilla,alakuijala2018brotli,lindstrom2017fpzip,zstd,nvcomp} can recover data to the exact precision, they suffer from limited compression ratios in floating-point scientific data.
+On the other hand, lossy compressors for natural media data and time-series databases, such as JPEGs \cite{jpeg,jpeg2000}, H.26x series~\cite{h264,h265,h266}, and SummaryStore~\cite{summarystore} cannot provide a quantifiable bound on the decompression errors, leading to uncertainties in the downstream data visualization and analytics.
+To this end, error-bounded lossy compression has been proposed as a viable way to reduce the data size while providing guaranteed error control.
 For instance, ModelarDB~\cite{jensen2018modelardb,kejser2019scalable} is a typical example of time-series databases that support error-bounded lossy compression.